BlockMen/minetest_plus/README.txt

 Furthermore this game has fancy 3d torches, based on my torches mod and it includes the doors mod aswell the intweak mod.

 Other changes:
 - chests drop stuff when digged
 - removed bones mod
 - new character texture

+Version 0.2:
 - grass and flowers get digged immediate
 - more grass is spawned
 - uses new damage sound
 - tweaked textures of grass, water and papyrus

+Version 0.3:
+- reworked furnaces (have flames which size shows left burntime, progress for each item)
+- added mese- and diamondhoe for farming
+- added HUD-mod (with hunger)

 So hope you enjoy this game and like the changes i made to default game.